bahmutov/cypress-examples/docs/recipes/sum-prices.md

 Let's pretend we have a table, and we want to sum prices shown in the California cells only.
 These cells start with "CA".
 How can we write a little utility function to do it for us?
 How do we return the sum?

+📺 Watch this recipe explained in the video [Filter And Parse Table Cells To Confirm The Sum Of Prices](https://youtu.be/x9fTpOwp600).

 <!-- fiddle Sum Of Prices -->

 ```html hide